tatianegercina/FinTech/01-Lesson-Plans/02-Python/3/LessonPlan.md

 - Students need to have a thorough understanding of financial concepts and how they are used in order to develop a mindset for solving financial use cases programmatically.
 Make sure to relate each financial use case to its corresponding programmatic process.

 - Remember that students most likely have varying levels of finance experience.
 Therefore, make sure your lectures are clear and thorough for newcomers while serving as interesting refreshers for veterans.
-Draw upon your industry experience or tell a story that relates to the concepts at hand; make things simple to understand as well as memorable!
+Draw upon your industry experience or tell a story that relates to the concepts at hand; make things simple to understand, as well as memorable!

 - Make sure TAs circulate the classroom to provide assistance to students who are still struggling with Python concepts.
 If the lesson moves ahead of schedule, you can use the extra time to review those topics.